-The Education Act requires young people under 18 to be in school unless legally excused, which means either the individual has graduated or is participating in a Supervised Alternative Learning program (see s.21 of the Education Act and Supervised Alternative Learning: Policy and Implementation, 2010).
+The Education Act requires young people under 18 to be in school unless legally excused.
+During the school year, to be eligible for the program, service providers must ensure that individuals who are under 18 years of age have been excused from attending school.
+This means that the individual either has graduated or is participating in a Supervised Alternative Learning program (see s.21 of the Education Act and Supervised Alternative Learning: Policy and Implementation, 2010).